stanford-rc/globus.stanford.edu/server/install.md

    icon="university"
    raw=globus-box-content
 %}

+If you have decided to create a Globus ID, go to [globusid.org](https://www.globusid.org) and select _create a Globus ID_.
+A form will be displayed for you to complete.

+{% include hero-image.html
+   src="assets/server/GlobusID Create.png"
+   alt="The 'Create a Globus ID' page, with fields filled in." caption-overlay=true caption-header="Globus ID Creation" caption-text=""
+%}

+Here are some thing to keep in mind as you fill in the form:

+* Use your department's name as your _Full Name_, and use "Stanford University" as your _Organization_.

+* Use a mailing list as your email address.  **This is important**; password resets and other important Globus communications will be sent here.

 After creating a Globus ID, email <srcc-support@stanford.edu>, asking for your Globus ID to be assicated with Stanford's Globus subscription.
 In your email,